Nicole Kidman Shares Blissful Pic To Instagram With Husband Keith Urban

 Nicole is wearing expertly applied makeup in the romantic image.
 Her blue eyes are lined with black liner and lots of mascara to lengthen her lashes and create a seamless line of color.
 The point of her liner is drawn into a small cat’s eye that lands just above the outer rim of her eye.

-Her eye palette is a light golden hue and is barely visible above her lashline.
+Her eye palette is a light golden hue and is barely visible above her lash line.
 The dramatic effect lends itself to perfect eye makeup.
-Nicole’s reddish-blonde eyebrows are filled in with just a hint of color to perfectly framing her heart-shaped face.
+Nicole’s reddish-blond eyebrows are filled in with just a hint of color to perfectly frame her heart-shaped face.

 As for her lips, the Big Little Lies actress used a nude color that provided a sweet contrast against her alabaster skin tone.

-Fans of the twosome, who share two daughters together; Sunday Rose and Faith Margaret, loved the intimate pic.
-In the post shared with Nicole’s 6.4 million followers, fans shared their appreciation and posted their blessings for a sweet day to honor love as well.
+Fans of the twosome, who share daughters Sunday Rose and Faith Margaret together, loved the intimate pic.
+In the post shared with Nicole’s 6.4 million followers, fans showed their appreciation and posted their blessings for a sweet day to honor love as well.

 “You’re a Blessed woman & Keith is a Blessed man,” said one fan of the loving image.

 “Happy Valentine’s Day loves!
 This is such a beautiful picture!
-Love you both!” remarked a second fan of the couple, noting how magical it seemed the image was to followers of the actress on social media.
+Love you both!” remarked a second fan of the couple, noting how magical the image seemed to followers of the actress.

 “So beautiful this makes me melt,” noted a third fan of the actress and country music superstar.